-File The several Open selections and the Property selection of File work with the highlighted object(s) in the View pane.
-If no objects are highlighted, these selections are grayed out.
-Selecting Connect to Server displays the Connect to Server window (Figure 8-3).
+The several Open selections and the Property selection of File work with the highlighted object(s) in the View pane.
+If no objects are highlighted, these selections are grayed out or absent.
+Selecting Connect to Server displays the Connect to Server window (Figure 8-4).
 This window presents a Service type drop-down list that allows you to select FTP, SSH, Windows, or other types of servers.
 Enter the URL of the server in the text box labeled Server.
 For an FTP connection, do not enter the ftp:// part of the URL.
 Fill in the optional information as appropriate.
 Click Connect.
 If the server requires authentication, Nautilus displays a window so you can enter your username and password.
-Nautilus does not open a window but instead places an object, named for the URL you specified, on the desktop.
-Open the object to connect to and display the top-level directory on the server.
+Nautilus opens a window displaying a directory on the server and an object, named for the URL you specified, on the desktop.
+After you close the window, you can open the object to connect to and display a directory on the server.

-Figure 8-3 Connect to Server window
+Figure 8-4 Connect to Server window

-Edit Many of the Edit selections work with highlighted object(s) in the View pane; if no objects are highlighted, these selections are grayed out or not displayed.
+Edit Many of the Edit selections work with highlighted object(s) in the View pane; if no objects are highlighted, these selections are grayed out or absent.
 This section discusses three selections from Edit: Create Archive, Backgrounds and Emblems, and Preferences.

 The Edit Create Archive selection creates a single archive file comprising the selected objects.
-This selection opens a Create Archive window (Figure 8-4) that allows you to specify the name and location of the archive.
+This selection opens a Create Archive window (Figure 8-5) that allows you to specify the name and location of the archive.
 The drop-down list to the right of the Archive text box allows you to specify a filename extension that determines the type of archive this tool creates.
-For example, .tar.gz creates a tar (page 161) file compressed by gzip (page 161) and .tar.bz2 creates a tar file compressed by bzip2 (page 160).
+For example, .tar.gz creates a tar (page 162) file compressed by gzip (page 161) and .tar.bz2 creates a tar file compressed by bzip2 (page 160).
+INTREPID: Click the triangle to the left of Other Objects to specify a password for the archive (available only with certain types of archives).

-The Edit Backgrounds and Emblems selection has three buttons on the left: Patterns, Colors, and Emblems.
+The Edit⇒Backgrounds and Emblems selection has three buttons on the left: Patterns, Colors, and Emblems.
 Click Patterns to display many pattern objects on the right side of the window.
-Drag and drop one of these objects on the View pane of a
+Drag and drop one of these objects on the View pane of a File Browser window to change the background of all File Browser View panes.
+Drag and drop the Reset object to reset the background to its default color and pattern (usually white).
+The Colors button works the same way as the Patterns button.
+The Emblems button works the same way as the Emblems tab in the Side pane (page 264).

-Figure 8-4 Create Archive window
+Figure 8-5 Create Archive window